Your grip is the only contact that you have with your golf club and can have a major impact on the quality of strikes.

 The stronger grip places the clubhead in a powerful position at the top of the swing.
 It also reduces the amount that your wrist “cups” at the top of your swing and promotes wrist rotation and hinging, the hallmarks of a good backswing.

-- It promotes a strong body turn through the ball during the downswing and a smooth release.
+- One of the benefits of a strong golf grip is that it promotes a strong body turn through the ball during the downswing and a smooth release.
 The stronger grip enables you to release through the ball making it smoother and stronger as your arm and hand muscles are more passive.

 This results in more power and should lead to longer shots.